 Permanent storm drain facilities will be constructed with the IP planning area on the southern portion of the project.
 These storm drain facilities will eliminate the need for the temporary basins required in section 3.11.3.1.
-Once storm drain facilities to Ontario Mills Parkway or an existing approved storm drain facility are constructed, the temporary basins may be eliminated.
+Once storm drain facilities to Inland Empire Boulevard are constructed, the temporary basins may be eliminated.
 The Basins may be left as permanent facilities if testing shows an adequate percolation rate required to attenuate all FC planning area run-off.

-As stated in section 3.3.2, paragraph D, 'first flush' storm water runoff will be directed into landscaped areas so as to prevent the discharge of contaminated storm water into the storm drain system.
+As stated in section 3.3.2, paragraph D, 'first flush' storm water runoff will be directed into landscaped areas soas to prevent the discharge of contaminated storm water into the storm drain system.
 Routing of storm water into landscaped areas is a permanent site feature and maintenance of this system will be the responsibility of the developer.